epicodus/www.epicodus.com/README.md

 tags serve -w
 ```

+Then visit `localhost:8000`.

 ## Deployment

+The production www.epicodus.com site runs on [site44](site44.com).
 To build the site for production:

 ```
-tags build
+tags build -o ~/Dropbox/Apps/site44/www.epicodus.com/
 ```

-Then copy the contents of `_site` to production.
+Make sure to expire the cache in Cloudflare, as all content is cached.